-People suffering from Lyme disease are faced with a myriad of symptoms.
-Some symptoms are negatively influenced by the indoor environment such as sound, smell, odour, particles, mold, humidity, chemical sensitivity, or a typical loss of general well-being.
-All indoor environments are affected by mass or energy stressors.
-Individual building stressors are different for each household and are influenced by biological and chemical loads.
+Building occupants are influenced by our indoor environment, and people suffering from Lyme disease in indoor conditions with poor air quality are faced with a myriad of symptoms.
+Some of these symptoms are negatively influenced by the indoor environment via factors such as sound, smell, odour, particles, mold, and relative humidity.
+Other elements come into play and can influence the intensity of these symptoms, including chemical sensitivity or a typical loss of general well-being.
+Also, consider the fact that all indoor environments are affected by mass and energy stressors; individual building stressors are different for each household and are influenced by biological and chemical loads.

-It has been suggested that chronic Lyme disease patients are influenced by the indoor environment, specifically elevations of humidity and mold/mould spore counts.
-Lyme disease patients are also affected by chemical hypersensitivity, industrial toxins, elevated ultra-fine particulate counts, and common allergy triggers.
+It has been suggested that chronic Lyme disease patients are influenced by the indoor environment, specifically when it comes to elevations in humidity and mold spore counts.
+Lyme disease patients are also affected by chemical hypersensitivity, industrial toxins, elevated ultrafine particulate counts, and common allergy triggers.

-Our indoor environments are susceptible to elevated chemical or biological “loads” caused by occupant activity or building science-related conditions.
-An effective Lyme disease treatment strategy is to reduce all unnecessary exposures to external stressors; this allows the immune system to be less taxed and ready to begin the healing process.
+Our indoor environments are susceptible to elevated chemical or biological “loads” that are caused by occupant activity or building science-related conditions.
+An effective Lyme disease treatment strategy is to reduce all unnecessary exposures to external stressors by lightening these loads.
+This enables the immune system to become less taxed over time and ready to begin the healing process.
 A healthy indoor environment begins with identifying and quantifying known air quality contaminants and limiting our exposure to them.
-An indoor air quality investigation identifies environmental conditions that pose potential unnecessary loads present in our personal indoor environment.
+An indoor air quality investigation identifies environmental conditions that pose potential unnecessarily high loads present in our personal indoor environment.

 An air quality audit and building system inspection, performed by our certified building inspections and environmental consultants, will quickly identify and quantify any and all exposures to mass or energy stressors.
 These can otherwise affect the health of the immune-compromised occupant of the building in question.